 Applicants are expected to have assessed their equipment needs at application stage and included costs within their application costings.
 It is also expected that equipment is purchased in a timely fashion to enable maximum benefit to the project/programme.
 Plans for purchasing equipment or to repurpose underspends to fund equipment in the last 12 months of a contract are not normally supported.

 UK HEIs who claim FEC cannot request equipment items that are included within the estates element of FEC.

-Equipment purchase for use in the UK contracted/collaborating organisations would not normally be supported.
-If equipment is required for the use in the UK, a clear justification must be provided, including as to how the purchase will be of the direct and principal benefit to the LMIC community.
-Applicants should note that equipment purchased and owned by the NHS cannot be funded by NIHR Global Health Research funding.
-No NHS equipment costs should be included in the application.
+Equipment purchased for use in the UK or other HIC contracted/collaborating organisations would not normally be supported.
+If equipment is required for this use, a clear justification must be provided, including as to how the purchase will be of the direct and primary benefit to the people living in ODA-eligible countries.

 Costs of computers are limited to a maximum of £1000 per item.
 This includes the cost of any associated software and VAT.

 Amalgamation of costs for similar types/items of equipment are encouraged.
 Where costs are amalgamated, a comprehensive breakdown of all costs should be provided in the description.